-This truly is the best all-butter gluten-free pie crust.
+This truly is the best all-butter flaky gluten free pie crust recipe.
 Oh so tender, flaky, and it holds up well enough you can pick up a piece of pie with your hand.
 Buttery pie perfection right here!

 If you are like me, you have probably searched hi and low to find the perfect gluten-free pie crust for your holiday pies.
 I’ve made my own pie crust the last few years, and I’ve been semi-satisfied.